Latinos show record gains in Congress, though numbers are still low

 The number of Latinos in state Houses will fall by one to 246 but that could go back up if Sabrina Cervantes wins in a California Assembly race still pending.

-Latinos will hold one more state office after this year's election for a total of 14, with many of its gains made in New Mexico Latino Democrats will hold 11 statewide offices, up from six.
-The number of Republicans holding statewide office will decline from seven to three.
+Latinos will hold one more state office after this year's election for a total of 14, with many of its gains made in New Mexico.
+Latino Democrats will hold 11 statewide offices, up from six.
+The number of Latino Republicans holding statewide office will decline from seven to three.

 FOLLOW NBC LATINO ON FACEBOOK, TWITTER AND INSTAGRAM.